 Plutonium-239 with high levels of purity can be produced in large quantities.
 Due to its properties, it is extensively used in nuclear power reactors and in the production of nuclear weapons.
 The various uses of Pu-239 are discussed below:

 - Almost one-third of the energy that is produced in a commercial atomic power plant comes from plutonium fissions.
-Fission reaction of Plutonium-239 can be held in the same fuel rods where it is produced.
+The fission reaction of Plutonium-239 can be held in the same fuel rods where it is produced.

 - Small portions of Pu-239 can be added to newly-manufactured nuclear fuel to produce MOX fuel or mixed oxide fuel, which contains a combination of plutonium oxide and uranium oxide.